department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/fully-developed-disability-claims.md

 <br>

-**Find out the additional forms you'll need if you're filing a claim for certain special issues:**
+**Find out which additional forms you'll need if you're filing a claim for these issues:**

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">